 These three cases above, and many more, lead us to the conclusion that people follow incentives the way ants follow sugar.
 It’s imperative that we think very literally about the incentive systems we create.
 Remember that incentives are not only financial.
 Frequently it’s something else: prestige, freedom, time, titles, sex, power, admiration…all of these and many other things are powerful incentives.
 But if we’re not careful, we do the equivalent of creating an economy for severed hands.

 Still Interested?
-Learn about one company that understood and harnessed incentives correctly, or re-read Munger's discussion on incentive-caused bias in his famous speech on human psychology.
+Learn about one company that understood and harnessed incentives correctly, or re-read Munger’s discussion on incentive-caused bias in his famous speech on The Psychology of Human Misjudgment.
 Also, check out the Distorting Power of Incentives.